martinrybak/property_change_notifier/README.md

 ### String constants as property names

-Referring to properties by string is error-prone and results in [stringly-typed](https://www.techopedia.com/definition/31876/stringly-typed) code.
+Referring to properties by string is error-prone and leads to [stringly-typed](https://www.techopedia.com/definition/31876/stringly-typed) code.
 To avoid this, you can reference string constants in both your model and listeners so that they can be safely checked by the compiler:

 ```
 // Properties